 Measuring Growth In Your Team and End-of-Year Reviews

 At the end of the year, I always suggest hosting a team review session.
 Bring in your year-long documentation stack and review everything that was accomplished in the last year.
 Talk about all the training sessions that were hosted, as well as the new design software, tools, and techniques that were tried by the team.
-Bring up the outcomes of design sprints and show the designs created by the team throughout the year.
+Bring up the outcomes of design challenges and show the designs created by the team throughout the year.
 I also like to review team productivity rates and the time-length of design approvals compared to last year.

 In order to measure my team’s growth, I gave my design team a challenge at the beginning of the year.
 They each had to design something and post it to their Dribbble account.
 That design could be anything – a website home page, a logo, an icon set, or even a font.
 I have them do the same at the end of the year and have them compare both designs in a team end-of-year session.
 I’ll ask questions like: